Two requirements to Add Relative Insight to Your Client Reporting: Benchmark Yourself Against Your Invested Peers AND Investable Assets

 It’s just human nature to compare yourself to others around you.
 In doing so, you compare yourself to actual outcomes of others like you.
 In performance reporting, this can be accomplished by using peer groups.
 Comparing your clients’ performance to their peers offers the following benefits:

-- You can speak to how their peers’ actual invested strategies are performing.
+- You can speak to how their peers’ actual investment strategies are performing.
 Are any peers really just invested in a single or mix of passive market indices?

 - You can compare their asset allocation compared to their peers.
 While you may achieve a similar result in terms of return to your peers, how did you achieve that?
 Was it through a more or less diversified portfolio?